2 Weeks in France: 3 itineraries

 I’m sure you already know that France’s main language is French.
 Now, it’s time to learn some of the most common phrases that each tourist should know

 France’s currency is the Euro, which can also be used in 18 other countries that are a part of the EU.
-Euro replaced France’s previous currency, which was called Francs, in 2002.
+The euro replaced France’s previous currency, which was called Francs, in 2002.

 It’s easy to get around France and pay using your bank card.
 However, it is still best to bring cash in case your card doesn’t work or the terminal is glitching.